similarweb/statusbay/docs/developers/api-endpoints.md

 # Application healthcheck

-This endpoint returns the checks of healthy API application.
+This endpoint returns the health status of the API application.

 | Method        | Path           | Produces          |
 | :------------ |:---------------| :-----------------|